-For the computation of the Coulomb potential the program uses a large number of so-called fit integrals: the overlap integrals of a fit function with a product of two basis functions, where at least two of the involved three functions are centered on the same atom.
+For the computation of the Coulomb potential with the default pair fit method the program uses a large number of so-called fit integrals: the overlap integrals of a fit function with a product of two basis functions, where at least two of the involved three functions are centered on the same atom.
 In fact these are ordinary overlap integrals of STOs because the fit and basis functions are all STOs and a product of STOs on a center is itself also an STO.